Why Kovera is the runtime firewall for AI agents

 Threat model Known strings, blocked topics, one-time policy reviews Adaptive tool abuse, privilege escalation, and data egress at execution time

-Enforcement point Prompt or response inspection only Mediation on routes, tools, and integrations before side effects occur
+Enforcement point Prompt or response inspection only Runtime interception on routes, tools, and integrations before side effects occur

-Human oversight Ad-hoc Slack threads disconnected from evidence Structured slow-pass approvals with sealed decision receipts on the ledger
+Human oversight Ad-hoc Slack threads disconnected from evidence Structured approvals with sealed tamper-proof activity receipts on the Kovera Ledger

 Audit & compliance Screenshots and log fragments Tamper-evident chain: entryHash, prevHash, optional Merkle roots for independent verification